-Whether you choose working shutters on hinges or stationary shutters, Paneled shutters are recommended over louvered.
+Whether you choose working shutters on hinges or stationary shutters, paneled shutters are recommended over louvered.
 They shall not feature decorative cutouts or carvings.
 Shutters should measure to be the full height of the window.

 Shutters should be painted and exactly match one another in color and style.
-Paint color and hardware must be approved.
+Paint color and hardware must also be approved by Application.